MartinGurasvili/GitHub-Follower-Bot/README.md

 <p align="center">
     <br>
-    This is an ui based tool to increase your GitHub following
+    This is a UI based tool to increase your GitHub following using Python-Selenium
     <br />
     <br>
     <a href="https://github.com/MartinGurasvili/Python-GitHub-Follower-Bot/releases/download/v1.0.0/GitHub-Followers.py"><h3>Try it now</h3></a>